Ergodic actions of compact quantum groups from solutions of the conjugate equations: Abstract

 \section{Abstract}

-We use a tensor $C^*$--category with conjugates and two quasitensor functors into the category of Hilbert spaces to define a $C^*$--algebra depending functorially on this data.
+We use a tensor $C^*$--category with conjugates and two quasitensor functors into the category of Hilbert spaces to define a ${}^*$--algebra depending functorially on this data.
+In one of them is tensorial we can complete in the maximal $C^*$--norm.
 A particular case of this construction allows us to begin with solutions of the conjugate equations and associate ergodic actions of quantum groups on the $C^*$--algebra in question.
 The quantum groups involved are $A_u(Q)$ and $B_u(Q)$. \begin{footnote}{2000 American Mathematical Society Classification: Primary 18D10, 20N99, 37A55}\end{footnote} \begin{footnote}{Keywords: ergodic actions, quantum groups, conjugate equations} \end{footnote}

 \begin{section} {Introduction} The theory of ergodic actions of compact quantum groups on unital $C^*$--algebras has recently attracted interest.
 In the group case, one of the first results was the theorem by H\o egh-Krohn, Landstad and St\o rmer asserting that the multiplicity of an irreducible representation is always bounded by its dimension and that the unique $G$--invariant state is a trace \cite{HLS}.